ShadowsLure/Cellculator/ToS & Privacy Policy.md

 Stored Data can be removed automatically through means of removing the bot from a Server.
 This can be achieved by either kicking or banning the bot from the server.
 Re-inviting the bot will add the same default values, as mentioned above, back to the bot's database.

 ### Manual removal
-Manual removal of the data can be requested through email at {hmm idk.}.
+Manual removal of the data can be requested through email at sh4dowslure@gmail.com.
 For security reasons we will ask you to provide us with proof of ownership of the server, that you wish the data to be removed of.
 Only a server owner may request manual removal of data and requesting it will result in the bot being removed from the server, if still present on it.